KaoutarChiboub/nUDSF/README.md

 ### Endpoints and testing
 For testing our API, we used a famous API platform called [Postman](https://www.postman.com/).
 As well as `cURL` requests for terminal-engaged testing.
 We will show you how to do some testing with both methods in the coming sections below.
 #### POST
 Create a new timer by sending a POST request to the /timers endpoint.
 The timer details should be included in the request body as JSON.
-The response will contain the created timer with a message stating the success of the request.
-The `timerid` must be unique.
+The response will contain the created timer with a message stating the success of the request. **The `timerid` must be unique**.
 The type of inputs should be respected to avoid bad requests.
 And if the timerid is not found in db, it will return an error explaining that.
 With cURL, it should be requested like the following:
 ```shell
 curl -X 'POST' 'https://localhost:8443/timers' -H 'accept: */*' -H 'Content-Type: application/json' -d '{ "timerid": "pineapple", "expires": "2023-06-26T13:40:17.396Z", "metaTags": {}, "callbackReference": "create", "deleteAfter": 0}'